linkofsunshine/BaseballGraphs/README.md

 Selentest.py is used to scrape Fangraphs for WAR data (I will soon add FIP scraping, but you can just change the url and the end date).
 Fangraphs is a little finnicky, be patient.

-I've just been asking ChatGPT to organize the Selentest.py result into the right format (will automate this soon)
+I've just been asking ChatGPT to organize the Selentest.py result into the correct format [see example CSV] (will automate this soon)

 For the R graph, need to manually change the name positions (inluding it's date location), will automate this in a later update